Solution · Health & Medical

 Last updated: · Reviewed by the Prefero Research team

 Marketing for health & medical businesses works differently because patients research procedures over multiple sessions before making a first call, the regulatory environment penalises aggressive sales language and demands clinical circumspection, and the practice revenue model is bifurcated between new patient acquisition and ongoing recall economics that behave nothing like each other.
-Here is how that plays out at each stage of the growth funnel and where AI agents change the math.
+Here is how that plays out, and where the AI agents change the math.

 What's unique about health & medical marketing

-The single most consequential fact about health and medical marketing is that patients do not make fast decisions.
-In our work with 4,300+ businesses, we consistently find that procedure research averages 4.6 touches across 21 days before a patient makes a first call to a clinic (Prefero internal data, 4,300+ businesses).
-That means your Google Business Profile, your website procedure pages, your reviews, and your response to an initial inquiry are not competing to convert.
-They are each one stop on a multi-session journey that happens mostly without your knowledge.
-Booking software designed for instant scheduling misses the majority of buyers because they are still in research mode when they first interact with your practice.
+The single most consequential fact about health and medical marketing: patients do not make fast decisions.
+In our work with 5,000+ local businesses, we consistently find that procedure research averages 4.6 touches across 21 days before a patient makes a first call to a clinic (Prefero internal data, 5,000+ local businesses).
+That means your Google Business Profile, procedure pages, reviews, and initial response are not competing to convert individually; each is one stop on a multi-session journey that happens mostly without your knowledge.
+Booking software designed for instant scheduling misses most buyers because they are still in research mode when they first interact with your practice.

-Two other dynamics set health and medical apart from almost every other local service vertical.
+Two other dynamics set health and medical apart from most local service verticals.
 First, regulatory caution is not optional.
-Medical communications, particularly for aesthetics, dental implants, dermatology procedures, and any form of clinical med-spa work, require language that avoids specific therapeutic claims, directs clinical questions to qualified staff, and positions the practice as consultative rather than transactional.
-Generic marketing automation tools produce scripts that either over-promise or under-inform.
-Neither converts patients, and both create compliance risk.
-Second, the difference between a one-visit cosmetic patient and a recurring recall patient is worth years of patient lifetime value.
-A dental hygiene patient on a six-month recall cycle who attends consistently for ten years generates radically more revenue than a patient who books one cleaning and disappears.
-Recall economics are the financial engine of every dental, dermatology, and clinical med-spa practice.
-Yet most practices manage recall manually through a front desk already stretched across phone calls, check-ins, and treatment coordination.
+Medical communications, especially for aesthetics, dental implants, and dermatology, require language that avoids specific therapeutic claims, directs clinical questions to qualified staff, and positions the practice as consultative rather than transactional.
+Generic marketing automation tools over-promise or under-inform; neither converts patients, and both create compliance risk.
+Second, the difference between a one-visit cosmetic patient and a recurring recall patient is worth years of lifetime value.
+A dental hygiene patient on a six-month recall cycle who attends for ten years generates radically more revenue than one who books a single cleaning and disappears.
+Recall economics are the financial engine of every dental, dermatology, and clinical med-spa practice, yet most practices manage recall manually through a front desk already stretched across phone calls, check-ins, and treatment coordination.

 Where most businesses get stuck